liquibase/docker/README.md

 ### liquibase:<version>

 This `liquibase:<version>` image is considered the standard choice.
 If you're uncertain about your specific requirements, it's recommended to opt for this image.
-It is designed to serve as a disposable container (simply mount your source code and initiate the container to launch your application), as well as a foundational building block for creating other images.
+It is designed to serve as a disposable container as well as a foundational building block for creating other images.

-### liquibase-alpine:<version>
+### liquibase:<version>-alpine

 The `liquibase:<version>-alpine` image is a slimmed-down version of the Liquibase Docker container (`liquibase:<version>`).
 It is designed to be lightweight and have a smaller footprint, making it suitable for environments with limited resources or when only the essential functionality is required.
 This image is built upon the popular [Alpine Linux](https://alpinelinux.org/) project, which can be found in the official Alpine image.
 Alpine Linux stands out for its significantly smaller size compared to other distribution base images, typically around **5MB**.
 As a result, it enables the creation of overall slimmer images.